National Security through Border Wall Construction

 Order now

-This also allows them to concentrate on target enforcement and enable them to do more with less.
-Completely fencing the border would leave numerous openings or ports of entry for vehicles, trucks, and railroads, allowing trade, travel, and border tourism.
-The mere sight of the border fence is considered a major deterrent to individuals and small groups trying to cross.
-It has been suggested that a small fee is charged for the crossing which would help finance construction of the wall, paying back the cost over time.
-Another suggestion by president Trump was to have Mexico pay for the wall, but we all know that both suggestions were shut down.
-One positive impact of the Tijuana/San Diego wall was that land values rose on the U.S. side of the border within 14 miles of the fence.
-Supporters of wall construction indicate that it would make national parks like the Organ Pipe Monument, Indian reservations such as that of the Tohono O'odham in southern Arizona, and ranches safer places.
-Patrick Buchanan an American Politician and commentator suggested that the Wall may be perceived positively by Mexican border residents because of the increased risk of crime in border-crossing zones such as the Tijuana/San Diego corridor.
-Prior to the construction of a 14-mile fence in this area, there were border bandits and gangs that committed rape, robbery, and even homicide.
+One positive impact of the Tijuana-San Diego wall was the increase in land values on the U.S. side of the border within 14 miles of the fence.
+Supporters of wall construction argue that it would contribute to making national parks like the Organ Pipe Cactus National Monument, Indian reservations such as the Tohono O’odham Nation in southern Arizona, and ranches safer places.
+Patrick Buchanan, an American politician and commentator, suggested that the wall might be perceived positively by Mexican border residents due to the rising crime risk in border-crossing zones like the Tijuana-San Diego corridor.
+Before the construction of a 14-mile fence in this area, border bandits and gangs committed heinous crimes, including rape, robbery, and even homicide.

-Border homicides, an additional concern occurred at a rate of 10 per year, but will decrease with the wall installed.
-The deterrence of crossing reduces the opportunity to further exploit unauthorized entrance.
-Mexico experiences a high level of corruption because of the low salaries of government employees.
-The Mexican police and military stationed on the U.S.-Mexico border and at ports of entry has been accused of rape, robbery, and physical assault on unauthorized individuals crossing through Mexico from Central and South America.
-Both the Mexican police and military seek them out throughout Mexico, particularly at Mexico's southern border, to take their money and/or deport them.
-Women have been sexually assaulted, and unauthorized migrants are alleged to have been beaten to death.
+Border homicides, which previously occurred at a rate of 10 per year, are expected to decrease with the installation of the wall.
+The deterrence provided by the wall reduces the opportunities for further exploitation through unauthorized entry.
+Mexico faces a high level of corruption, partly due to the low salaries of government employees.
+The Mexican police and military stationed on the U.S.-Mexico border have been accused of rape, robbery, and physical assault on unauthorized individuals crossing through Mexico from Central and South America.
+Tragically, women have been subjected to sexual assault, and unauthorized migrants have reportedly been beaten to death.
 Recent corruption concerns involve bribery and intimidation of Mexican and even American law enforcement and government officials by drug trafficking organizations.

 The deadline is too short to read someone else's essay